-Holmston operates a pre-order meals system where pupils order their lunch in the morning or parents can do this online via ParentPay.
+Holmston operates a pre-order meals system where pupils order their lunch in the morning.
 The meals are imported from Forehill Primary.

-Children are helped and supervised in the dining hall.
+Children are helped and supervised in the dining hall by the senior leadership team.

 Children who have special dietary requirements will be catered for.
-Parents should complete the online form on the authority website and contact the school.
+Parents should contact the school to make arrangements.

 Tables are available in the dining hall for pupils who wish to bring a packed lunch.
-All pupils in P1-5 are entitled to free school meals.